cyberhawks-ung/cyberhawks.org/_meetings/2024-09-06-joint-meeting.md

 - To put feedback forms on website: **passed**

 ## Action Items
-- Forensics student presenter will walk through CTFd challenges at next meeting
+- Forensics student presenter will walk through CTFd challenges at next meeting.
-- President will rename training to resources and add  a useful tools list on challenges
+- President will rename training to resources and add  a useful tools list on challenges.
-- President will put feedback forms on the CyberHawks website
+- President will put feedback forms on the CyberHawks website.